Mccalabrese/Module_1_Challenge18.9.23/README.md

 ## Landscape

-* What domain of the financial industry is the company in?
+* IOHK operates in the blockchain industry.

 * What have been the major trends and innovations of this domain over the last 5–10 years?